 - Pre-heat oven to 350° F (325° F convection bake).
 Line a couple baking sheet pans with a silpat or parchment paper.

 - Combine sugar, brown sugar, butter and lard in a mixing bowl.
 Beat until creamed and light and fluffy, about 3 minutes.
 Add eggs, vanilla extract, and salt and mix until fully incorporated.

 - Freezing Option: roll dough into a log and wrap in plastic wrap.
 Freeze.
 When ready to use, thaw for about 30 minutes, then continue with recipe.

 - Put cinnamon sugar mix into a bowl.
 Gently form dough into a small ball (about the size of a walnut) then roll in cinnamon sugar mix.
 Place balls on the lined sheet pans.
 Make sure to give plenty of room between cookies since they spread a bit.

-- Bake each sheet tray for 10-12 minutes.
-They should be lightly golden.
+- Bake each sheet tray for 11-14 minutes.
+They should be light golden on the edges.
 It is better to slightly under-bake than to over-bake these cookies.